PerrinWaldock/teensy-pid/readme.md

 * if `RECORD_FEEDBACK_ALL_ITERATIONS` is true, then the feedback voltage will always be measured, even if it isn't used (such as immediately after a setpoint is changed).
 This can be helpful for debugging but should be turned off for performance.
 * if `TIME_FEEDBACK_LOOP`, the length of time to perform the pid calculation will be timed.
 * if `RECORD_INPUT`, input values will be logged to RAM.
 Helpful for debugging.
+* `CALIBRATION_AVERAGES` sets the number of measurements to take of each point when generating the feedforward lookup array
+  * `CALIBRATION_PRE_SETTLE_DELAY_US` sets how long to wait (in us) for the system to settle before measuring points for the feedforward lookup array
+  * `CALIBRATION_SETTLE_DELAY_US` sets how how long to wait (in us) for the system to settle between points while measuring points for the feedforward lookup array

 ## Serial Commands
 Connect the feedback controller using Putty or the Arduino IDE to tune the feedback parameters, adjust the setpoint, loop frequency, and other parameters.